CuasarJM/utf8decoder/README.md

 What can you do with this code?
 Function 'create_dictionary()' maps from information facilitated by utf8-chartable.de to a programmatic dictionary ready to be used in Python implementations.

-Using this dictionary, using a function from re such as re.sub, you can provide the text_transform function to create a relational mapping from a non-readable text to human readable text.
+With this dictionary, using a function from re such as re.sub, you can provide the text_transform function to create a relational mapping from a non-readable text to human readable text.

 Example: